A Novel Image Denoising Algorithm Using Concepts of Quantum Many-Body Theory: Simulation Results

-Through visual and quantitative inspections, it is clear that the proposed De-QuIP uniformly outperforms all the NLM-based approaches with a significant increase in terms of PSNR and SSIM.
+Through visual and quantitative inspections of Figs.~\ref{fig:result_1G}-\ref{fig:result_1P}, it is clear that the proposed De-QuIP uniformly outperforms all the NLM-based approaches with a significant increase in terms of PSNR and SSIM.
 For Gaussian corrupted images, BM3D is still the best method in most cases, but De-QuIP allows competitive comparisons in all scenarios.
 Furthermore, for both noise models, the positive effects of local similarity considerations are clearly visible in the Fig.~\ref{fig:rescomp_boxplot} data of QAB and De-QuIP, as it gives much better PSNR and SSIM values with significantly fewer computations.
+The Figs.~\ref{fig:result_1G}-\ref{fig:result_1P} show a pronounced gain in the qualitative performance of the proposed DeQuIP model against the QAB.
 Therefore, exploiting the structural details through interaction terms notably contributes to the preservation of image details, as conveyed by quantitative and visual assessments.
 Additionally, regardless of the noise intensity, De-QuIP always provides good PSNR and SSIM for the recovery of Gaussian corrupted images as shown in Fig~\ref{subfig:rescomp_boxplotG}, which is not the case with most algorithms, as highlighted by SSIM values.
+Although in Fig.~\ref{subfig:rescomp_boxplotG}, our results look comparable with BM3D, one should note that a beautification happens in the BM3D outputs due to the smoothing effect as illustrated in Fig.~\ref{fig:result_1GP}, which is not present in our outcomes and makes our resultant image texture closer to the original one.